coderRKJ/Health-Passport-dApp/README.md

 ## In Depth Developer's Guide

-If you want to deep dive on the Architecture, you can do so here:
+Details on the architecture can be found here:

 https://docs.metaplex.com/